prod-feng/dd-clone-Linux-OS-toanother-hard-drive/README.md

 vim /mnt/boot/grub2/grub.cfg

+#change the UUID to the new hard drive, if any.
 sed -i 's/uuidxxxxx/uuidyyyy/g'  /mnt/boot/grub2/grub.cfg

 vim /mnt/boot/grub2/grubenv

 Update the new UUID of the partition, and/or lvm mappers.

+#May be you can use chroot to the mounted new hard drive, and use grub2-mkconfig command to update the the grub, but not sure.

 vim /mnt/etc/fstab